pgRouting/workshop/docs/chapters/chapter-1.rst

 * *Stephen Woodbridge* works at the greater Boston, MA area.
   He was a pgrouting PSC member and developer.
 He develops solutions for mapping, geocoding, reverse geocoding, routing and processing of remote sensing imagery.
 OSGeo Charter member.
+* *Veenit Kumar* is a student.
+He is currently in his Junior year of Bachelor of Technology in Computer Science and Engineering from Netaji Subhash Engineering College, Kolkata, India.
 * *Vicky Vergara* works at `Georepublic <https://georepublic.info>`_ and works in Mexico.
 She's the core developer of pgRouting project and GSoC Mentor.
 OSGeo Charter member.